karthikravi123/flipkart_review_scrapper/README.md

 And, the list goes on.

-In this document, we’ll take the example of buying a phone online further and try to scrap the reviews from the website about the phone that we are planning to buy.
+ we’ll take the example of buying a phone online further and try to scrap the reviews from the website about the phone that we are planning to buy.

 For example, if we open filpkart.com and search for ‘iPhone’, the search result will be as